sidhi02/zomato_segmentation/README.md

 This project applies **Unsupervised Machine Learning** techniques to segment restaurants into meaningful clusters based on various attributes such as pricing, ratings, cuisines, and customer engagement.
 Three clustering algorithms—**K-Means**, **Agglomerative Clustering**, and **DBSCAN**—were implemented and compared to discover hidden patterns within the dataset.

-The resulting clusters provide valuable business insights that can support pricing strategies, customer targeting, market expansion, and restaurant recommendation systems.
+The resulting clusters provide valuable business insights that support pricing strategies, customer targeting, competitor analysis, market expansion, and restaurant segmentation.
+The trained K-Means model is also saved and can be used to classify new restaurants into the identified segments through the included prediction module.

 ---